Business Consulting for Startups

 All of which could be avoided by asking better questions.

-Below are a few examples of questions clients ask who have successfully hired the right-fit teammates.
+These are a few examples of questions clients ask who have successfully hired the right-fit teammates:

 To hire the right-fit person, you must be willing to challenge candidates, and yourself, rigorously.
 Remember, hiring the wrong person costs 20 times the amount of time you think you might save by just skimming the surface.